timrobertson0122/CV/README.md

-## Your Name
+## Tim Robertson

 An enthusiastic, committed team player with a passion for leveraging new technologies to improve the world we live in.
 My experience in operational team management at one of the UK's largest online technology companies left me hungry to understand the tech that powered it, and to develop the skills to create my own web apps.
 This led me to Makers Academy, where I have recently graduated from their 12-week intensive web development bootcamp.
 I'm now seeking a junior developer role where I can continue to learn, explore my passions and contribute in a friendly, positive environment.

-## Education

 #### Makers Academy (April - July 2015)
-[Makers Academy](http://www.makersacademy.com/home) is a highly selective 12 week full-time web development course where test-driven development (TDD) and agile working practices are fundamentals.
+[Makers Academy](http://www.makersacademy.com) is a highly selective 12 week full-time web development course where test-driven development (TDD) and agile working practices are fundamentals.
 Key learning concepts were pair programming, MVP, TDD/BDD, code design principles such as OOP, SOLID, MVC, and group work implementing Agile best practices.
 Six/seven days a week for twelve weeks gave me fantastic exposure to full stack, with particular focus on the following technologies:

 Technology | Language/Framework/Tool
 -----------|------------------------